Universal-Team/db/docs/_ds/twilight-menu.md

   </ul>

-  <h3 dir="auto">What''s new?</h3>
+  <h3 dir="auto">What''s new?
+(Wood UI theme)</h3>

   <ul dir="auto">

-  <li>You''ve asked, we listened, and now after nearly 4 years, the Wood UI theme
-  returns to <strong>TW</strong>i<strong>L</strong>ight Menu++!
-Thank you for your longtime patience!</li>
+  <li>Brightness icon has been added!
+Visible and functional on DS Phat, DS Lite,
+  and DSi consoles (the 3rd of which runs in DSi mode).</li>

-  <li><a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/mentusfentus/hovercard"
+  <li><a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/stripes-8/hovercard"
-  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/mentusfentus">@mentusfentus</a>,
-  <a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/DieGo367/hovercard"
-  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/DieGo367">@DieGo367</a>,
-  and <a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/edo9300/hovercard"
-  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/edo9300">@edo9300</a>:
+  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/stripes-8">@stripes-8</a>:
-  DS Classic Menu has been improved to closely resemble the original DS/DS Lite menu as possible, with additions such as analog clock, calendar, name display, and more!</li>

-  <li>Added a feature to change where DS(i) save files are placed.
-By default, they
-  are placed in the <code class="notranslate">saves</code> folder in the same location as the ROMs, but can be changed to place them straight in the ROM folder, or in a <code class="notranslate">saves</code> folder within the <code class="notranslate">TWiLightMenu</code>
-  folder (similar to RetroArch).
+  Added better scrolling!

   <ul dir="auto">

-  <li>Placing the saves in the ROM folder will disable save slots in order to not
-  slow down loading the ROM folder too much.</li>
+  <li>You can now scroll using touch by holding the 1st or 4th selection down (or
+  top/bottom half in list mode).</li>

   </ul>

   </li>

+  <li><a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/stripes-8/hovercard"
+  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/stripes-8">@stripes-8</a>:
+  Directory path is only displayed if directories are shown.
+(This is what chyyran did before.)</li>

+  <li><a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/stripes-8/hovercard"
+  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/stripes-8">@stripes-8</a>:
+  Changed list view line height from 11 to 15 to make the file list easier to read.
+  (This is also what chyyran did before.)</li>

   </ul>